Yurii108/yurii108/README.md

 ### Hi, I'm Yuriy 👋

-React Developer with 2 year.
+React Developer with 2 years.
 Proficient in React, with experience using Next.js framework, having developed 3 complete projects on it.
 Open to learning new technologies such as React Native and Node.js.
 Responsible, communicative, and committed to a healthy lifestyle.

 If you are interested in more details, you can see my resume (CV). <br/>
 :paperclip: [My Resume/CV on Google drive](https://drive.google.com/file/d/1W_A1-Vb2RX-onAl-GP7DMZCX_BsyRzu8/view)